cerb/cerb.github.io/privacy.md

 Although most changes are likely to be minor, we may modify this Privacy Policy from time to time at our sole discretion.
 You are encouraged to frequently check this page for any changes to the Privacy Policy.
 Your continued use of this site after any change in this Privacy Policy will constitute your acceptance of such change.

 ### Changelog

+* **19-September-2023**: Clarified that arbitration is a right of all covered individuals under the DPF (EU, UK, Swiss).

 * **06-September-2023**: Updated the 'Data Privacy Framework', 'Your Personal Data Rights', and 'Why and To Whom We Disclose Personal Data' sections for DPF certification.